Connor-Shen/Data_Science_Template/pytorch/pytorch_exp04.md

 model = FireAreaPredictor(input_size)
 ```

 ## Step 7.
-Define the loss function and optimizer.
+Define the MSELoss as the loss function and Adam as the optimizer with learning rate 0.01.

 ```python
 criterion = nn.MSELoss()  # Mean Squared Error Loss for regression tasks optimizer = optim.Adam(model.parameters(), lr=0.01)
 ```

 ## Step 8.
-Train the model.
+Train the model for 30 epochs.

 ```python
 Epochs = 30